bryanlharris/edsm/docs/silver.md

 ## Writing results

 Batch jobs call `write_upsert_snapshot` or `batch_upsert_scd2` depending on the job type.
 Streaming jobs use `stream_write_table` or `stream_upsert_table` with a microbatch helper.
 These functions merge new rows into the destination table or overwrite it for snapshot outputs.

+Snapshot means selecting rn=1 on a window on the business key ordered by ingest time.
+The intent of a snapshot is the latest & newest record per business key (usually an id).